pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-5/index.md

 Besides all these new commands, we've also made some changes to the existing commands.
 A lot of bugs have been fixed and the codebase has been polished.
 A major change that has been made is the renaming of the `yammer` command group to `viva engage`.
 This is to better reflect the change Microsoft has made to the name of the service.

 Also, a lot of improvements have been made to the documentation.
-We've added more examples and improved the readability of the documentation and we introduced a new article.
+We've added more examples, improved the readability of the documentation, and we introduced a new article.
 This article explains how to use Use CLI for Microsoft 365 VS Code extension.
 You can find this article [here](https://pnp.github.io/cli-microsoft365/user-guide/using-cli-vs-code-extension/).

-If you are eager to go over all of the details and improvements added in this release, do not hesitate to check out the [release notes](https://pnp.github.io/cli-microsoft365/about/release-notes#v740) to find out more.
+If you are eager to go over all of the details and improvements added in this release, do not hesitate to check out the [release notes](https://pnp.github.io/cli-microsoft365/about/release-notes#v750) to find out more.

 ## Upcoming changes